Karen Kurotsuchi Inkelas

 Karen also consults with national architectural firms regarding building designs that facilitate living and learning, and she often speaks on best practices in living-learning communities and residential colleges.
 She recently keynoted the 2018 ACUHO-I Academic Initiatives Conference, and will open the Residential College Symposium in 2019.

 Outside of work, Karen is proud of her Chicago hometown roots, especially her lifelong loyalty to her beloved Chicago Cubs.
-She also loves to travel, cook, and watch movies with her husband, Dan, their daughter, Sonya, and their dog, Hamachi, and two cats, Rascal and Serena.
+She also loves to travel, cook, and watch movies with her husband, Dan, their daughter, Sonya, and their dog, Hamachi, and three cats.